Coach of the Year Award

 Karen Niemeier Class A Award Winner: Kristin Burns, Keith Country Day School

-Tom Durbin Class AA Award Winner: Matthew Jordan, Lincoln-Way East High School
+Tom Durbin Class AA Award Winner: D. Matthew Jordan, Lincoln-Way East High School

 Beth Young At-Large Award Winner: Josh Bartels, Lincoln High School